SharePoint/sp-dev-docs/docs/sp-add-ins/create-a-cloud-business-add-in-that-uses-the-sap-gateway.md

 ### Uploading photos to the SharePoint picture library

-The photo-upload control and photo-upload Web API implementation are used to upload photos to the SharePoint picture library, using the following code, which is based on the guidance in the article  [Walkthrough: Creating an Add-in for SharePoint by Using LightSwitch](http://msdn.microsoft.com/en-us/library/jj969621.aspx).
+The photo-upload control and photo-upload Web API implementation are used to upload photos to the SharePoint picture library, using the following code, which is based on the guidance in the article [Walkthrough: Creating an add-in for SharePoint by using LightSwitch](http://msdn.microsoft.com/en-us/library/jj969621.aspx).

 #### For the photohelper.js changes

 A new field is added for the uploadForm, which is used to pass the StockNo to the photo-upload Web API.

 ```
 uploadForm = $(
              '<form id="uploadForm" method="POST" enctype="multipart/form-data" action="' + API_URL + '"  data-ajax="false" target="uploadTargetIFrame">' +
              '   <input name="fileInput" id="fileInput" type="file" size="30" data-theme="c" accept="image/*" multiple="true"/>' +